-The Foundation is exempt from U.S. Federal income taxes under Section 501(c)(3) of the Code and has been classified as an organization that is not a private foundation as defined in Section 509(a)(1) of the Code.
+The Foundation is exempt from U.S. Federal income taxes under Section 501(c)(3) of the U.S. Internal Revenue Code ("the Code") and has been classified as an organization that is not a private foundation as defined in Section 509(a)(1) of the Code.
 In addition, the Foundation is exempt from payments of state and local income taxes.